phats02/Login-and-profile-page/README.md

 Email: admin@kyanon.digital
 Password: 123
 ```
+or any valid email and password you can think of.
 Now, you can enjoy all the feature of the website.
 Furthermore, I added a dark mode feature that you can try out on the live demo.